FDA to scrutinize unproven cancer drugs after 10-year gap

 The FDA is prohibited from considering cost, but it is supposed to keep ineffective drugs off the market.

 “This is finally a referendum, a small court, where we can ask whether we are we better off for spending all this money,” said Dr. Vinay Prasad, a cancer specialist at University of California, San Francisco and longtime critic of FDA’s approach.
-“And for many of these drugs, the answer looks like ‘no’”
+“And for many of these drugs, the answer looks like ‘no.’”

 The FDA will hear presentations from the drugmakers and seek advice from a panel of cancer experts.
 Agency leaders stated in a recent op-ed that the discussion is important because a failed study “does not necessarily mean that the drug is ineffective.”